mouseless/baked/docs/layers/http-server.md

   `WebApplication` instance to the application context.
 - `Run`: This phase is added internally and is the latest phase in an application.
-It is not allowed to provide a configuration at this phase since it only runs the `WebApplication` instance in the application context.
+It is not allowed to provide a configuration at this phase since it runs the `WebApplication` instance during phase initialization.